vcjain/jenkins_tomcat_demo/README.md

 - Define a parameter as name TOMCAT_IP, as this is used in Jenkinsfile

 ### Deploying using Container Plugin
-- Add Deploy to Container Plugin
+- Add "Deploy to Container" Plugin